paploo/KerbalLaunch/README.txt

      the energy for a circular orbit right at the atmospher cut-off as a worst case for an orbit?
    * NOTE: http://www.braeunig.us/space/orbmech.htm may help with this.

-To get full 2D support I need:
-1. Adjustment of system run end condition to be anytime we are descending below the atmospheric cutoff.
-At this condition, we'd not be in a stable orbit.
-   Note that this requires both calculation of the radial velocity *relative* to the planetoid, and the using of the atmospheric cutoff radius.
-2. Calculate the aboslute angle of the program altitude-angle and put in thrust.
-3. Offer method for conversion of planetoid and position to polar vector components.
-3. Program Addition for a variable cutoff altitude at which we cut-off engines and coast to near apoapsis altitude before burning.
+2. Program Addition for a variable cutoff altitude at which we cut-off engines and coast to near apoapsis altitude before burning.
-4. Take into account initial velocity from planetoid rotation.
+3. Take into account initial velocity from planetoid rotation.

 LICENSE